How to send sms from F#

 How to send SMS from F# (Video tutorial)

 This video shows you how to create a new .Net core console project in Visual Studio, how to name it to SendSms.sln.
-Once the solution is create, you might notice that a SendSms.fsproj is added to the solution, and by default the Program.cs file is opened.
+Once the solution is created, you might notice that a SendSms.fsproj is added to the solution, and by default the Program.cs file is opened.
 You can rename the Program.fs to SendSms.fs if you wish.
 You will also see in the Video, how the example code below can be copied into the Program.fs file, and how it can be compiled and executed.

 SendSms.sln